 Overview

-The Informatics Certificate Program is an interdisciplinary certificate that allows students to gain a broad background in core Informatics issues, as well as more specialized knowledge in sub-domains such as bioinformatics, public health informatics, clinical/nursing informatics and data science.
-Individual programs of study allow for further specialization and development of knowledge in related fields.
+The Informatics Certificate Program is an interdisciplinary certificate that allows students to gain a broad background in core Informatics.
+Students also acquire specialized knowledge in clinical/nursing informatics, artificial intelligence, bioinformatics, public health informatics, and data science.
+Plans of study can be individualized.

 Standard course prerequisite requirements will be followed as with degree-seeking students.
 Students must earn at least a B- in each course in order to receive credit for the certificate.
 A faculty advisor will be assigned to each student to guide them in selecting courses that best meet their needs.